-Note 8-Intangible Assets
+Note 9-Intangible Assets

-Acquired Intellectual Property Rights Consolidated Goodwill (EUR'000) Total
+Goodwill (EUR'000)

-Cost: , í
+Cost: (EUK 000)

-At January 1, 2012 3,495 3,495
+At January 1, 2014 3,495

-Disposals

-December 31, 2012 3,495 3,495

 Additions

+December 31, 2014 3,495

+Additions

-December 31, 2013 3,495 3,495
+December 31, 2015 3,495

-Accumulated amortization:
+Accumulated impairment:

-At January 1, 2012
+At January 1, 2014

-Amortization charge -
+Impairment charge

-Disposals

-December 31, 2012 - -
+At December 31, 2014

-Amortization charge
+Impairment charge

-At December 31, 2013
+At December 31, 2015

 Carrying amount:

-At December 31, 2013 3,495 3,495
+At December 31, 2015 3,495

-At December 31, 2012 3,495 3,495
+At December 31, 2014 3,495

-At January 1, 2012 3,495 3,495

 Goodwill relates to the acquisition of Complex Biosystems GmbH (now Ascendis Pharma GmbH) in 2007.
 Goodwill was calculated as the excess amount of the purchase price to the fair value of identifiable assets acquired, and liabilities assumed at the acquisition date.
-Business combinations recognized before January 1, 2012 have not been adjusted to IFRS 3, "Business Combinations".
+Business combinations recognized before January 1, 2012, the Group's date of transition to IFRS, have not been adjusted to IFRS 3, "Business Combinations".
 Ascendis Pharma GmbH was initially a separate technology platform company, but is now an integral part of our research and development activities, including significant participation in the development services provided to our external collaboration partners.
 Accordingly, it is not possible to look separately at Ascendis Pharma GmbH when considering the recoverable amount of the goodwill.
-Goodwill is considered on a consolidated level as we are considered to represent one cash-generating unit.
-The recoverable amount of the cash-generating unit is determined based on an estimation of the company's fair value less costs of disposal.
-We have determined the fair value of goodwill after taking into account the results of a third party valuation of our group enterprises as of the balance sheet dates.
-The computation of our enterprise value exceeded the carrying amount of our equity, leaving sufficient value to cover the carrying amount of goodwill.
-The valuation methodology applied was based on a combination of a market approach, an option pricing method and a probability-weighted expected return method.
+Goodwill is monitored and tested for impairment on a consolidated level as we are considered to represent one cash-generating unit.
+The recoverable amount of the cash-generating unit is determined based on an estimation of the Company's fair value less costs of disposal.
+We have determined the fair value of goodwill after taking into account the market value of our ADSs representing the enterprise value of our group enterprises as of the balance sheet date.
+The computation of our enterprise value significantly exceeded the carrying amount of our equity, leaving sufficient value to cover the carrying amount of goodwill.
+With reference to materiality, we have concluded that no further assumptions need to be applied in determining whether goodwill is impaired.